waterbear-cloud/paco/docs/quickstart102.rst

 Quickstart Lab 102
 ==================

-In the first quickstart, you learned how to create and provision an AIM project.
+In the first quickstart, you learned how to create and provision an Paco project.
 You will need the ``dev`` environment you provisioned at the end of Quickstart Lab 101 to use as the starting point for this Quickstart Lab 102.

-This quickstart will walk you through how to update an AIM project.
+This quickstart will walk you through how to update an Paco project.
 You will add a new EC2 instance and SecurityGroup, then you will deploy those updates to AWS.
 The EC2 instance will be launched in the public subnets, where a new SecurityGroup will allow SSH access to the web servers in your private subnet.